geshan/geshan.github.com/posts/2015-08-29-the-best-automated-deployment-tool-the-one-that-fits-your-needs.md

 If you have your tests running you can even explore continuous delivery.

-Further more the whole deployment process can be revamped with introduction of containers and [Docker](https://www.docker.com/).
+Further more the whole deployment process can be revamped with an introduction of containers and [Docker](https://www.docker.com/).
 If docker is setup right, you may not even need deployment tools but it will surely take lots of resources to get the docker setup running and functioning correctly for production usage.

 ## Conclusion